International Admission > How To Apply > Exchange Program

-In order to apply as an exchange student to DePaul, you must be nominated by your home institution.
+Please note, in order to apply as an exchange student to DePaul, you must be nominated by your home institution.
 All Exchange Program applications are submitted to DePaul via the exchange program coordinator at your home institution.
 We will not accept Exchange Program applications that are submitted by students.
-Students wishing to participate in the exchange program must submit both academic and immigration documents.
+Students wishing to participate in the exchange program must submit both academic and immigration documents.;

 Official exchange application.
 The application will be provided to you once you have been formally nominated by your university

 Official university transcripts.
 This may include yearly transcripts, marksheets, exam results, final diplomas, degrees or graduate certificates.
 Please be sure to include all pages of your transcripts.

 If your official transcripts are not originally issued in English, you must submit an official word-for-word English translation.
 The translation must be issued by your university or a translation agency.
 If the translation is issued by a translation agency, the translation must be typed on official stationery, with the name, phone number, and address of the translator.
 The translator must attest proficiency in the original language and must indicate that the translations are true and correct.
 Photo/notarized copies will not be accepted.

 Proof of English language competency.
 This can be demonstrated by providing proof of a minimum TOEFL score of 80 (internet-based test; no section lower than 17), an IELTS score of 6.5 or higher, or Pearson Test of English (PTE) score of 53 or higher, although some graduate programs may require higher minimum scores.
 If you have taken a test other than the TOEFL or IELTS and would like to know if it can be considered as proof of English competency, please contact your exchange coordinator at your home university.